JuliaLang/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

-   Show a more compact representation of a value.
+   Show a compact representation of a value.

-   This is used for printing array elements.
-If a new type has a different compact representation, it should test ``get(io, :compact, false)`` in its normal ``show`` method.
-A compact representation should skip any type information, which would be redundant with that printed once for the whole array.
+   This is used for printing array elements without repeating type information (which would be redundant with that printed once for the whole array), and without line breaks inside the representation of an element.

+   To offer a compact representation different from its standard one, a custom type should test ``get(io, :compact, false)`` in its normal ``show`` method.

 .. function:: showall(x)